 It is not surprising, however, that with increased stress can come tension and conflict.
-Even in the best of times, I find that unacknowledged and poorly handled conflict prevent teams from working to their potential.
-A high percentage of my consulting work involves supporting people in reducing tension and resolving conflict---even if that’s not what I was originally hired to do!
+Even in the best of times, I find that unacknowledged and poorly handled conflict prevents teams from working to their potential.
+A high percentage of my consulting work involves supporting people in reducing tension and resolving conflict — even if that’s not what I was originally hired to do!
 So I plan to write about conflict and its resolution frequently in this column.

 Fresh Air and Fresh Perspective

 “Speak when you are angry and you will make the best speech you will ever regret.”

 This month, I’m going to focus on the first — and often overlooked — step one can take in reducing tension and conflict.
 In his book, Getting Past No, William Ury emphasizes the importance of being self-aware and making choices about how you respond in difficult situations.
 Ury suggests that the first step is “don’t react: go to the balcony.”
 Going to the balcony gives you a bit of fresh air and, potentially, a fresh perspective.

 Sometimes you can take the time you need to cool down and come back to a tense situation calmer and more creative.
 And the idea can even be useful when you can’t physically leave a situation.
 A few years ago, I facilitated a large workshop for an office in considerable tension.
 I became a lightning rod for some of the anger in the room.
 At a break, a big guy (bigger than I am, and I’m 6’4”) came right up to me and started yelling.
 He was angry!